chipotleman/fundedfinal/replit.md

 - **Created BetaLanding component** that wraps entire site with password protection
   - Beautiful landing page with Piks logo (matches home page: `/funderlogo/Piks.png?v=5`, 90px mobile/115px desktop)
   - Password protection: `baldwin` (stored in component, can be moved to environment variable)
+  - **Slide-to-Enter interaction** replaces traditional submit button:
+    - Super fluid sliding animation with green-to-blue gradient fill
+    - Works on both mobile (touch) and desktop (mouse)
+    - Auto-resets if not slid far enough (80% threshold)
+    - Shows "Release to Enter!" when ready to unlock
+    - Smooth cubic-bezier transitions for natural feel
   - Beta access signup form for waitlist
   - Signups stored in localStorage (can be migrated to database later)
   - Access persists via localStorage - users don't need to re-enter password